-In sum, RCRA's imminent and substantial endangerment provision was intended to address precisely the type of situation presented at the Terminal.
+In sum, as explained below, RCRA's imminent and substantial endangerment provision, as well as RCRA's enacting regulations, were intended to address precisely the type of situation presented at the Terminal.
 Shell should not be allowed to handle vast quantities of highly flammable, toxic materials in the form of legacy contaminants, generated wastes, and products that, when released to the environment, present grave hazardous risks to the surrounding environment and communities without properly addressing these well-known, present, catastrophic risks.
-Indeed, it is both troubling and odd that Shell, which in other contexts, professes to fully acknowledge and support efforts to address and manage climate change risks, would not fully embrace the need to plan, design, and implement protective measures throughout its Terminal (and even beyond).
+Indeed, it is both troubling and odd that Shell, which in other contexts professes to fully acknowledge and support efforts to address and manage climate change risks, would not fully embrace the need to plan, design, and implement protective measures throughout its Terminal (and even beyond).
 RCRA provides the Court with the legal vehicle to assure that the people and environment of Providence and Narragansett Bay do not have to wait in the shadow of the Terminal for an environmental and human health tragedy to unfold with the next major storm.
 Shell's Motion to Dismiss should be denied.